johnkharvey/7800jukebox/README.md

 ### Special thanks

-I owe a great deal of thanks to Atari Age user "Synthpopalooza" for providing the tools and support for me to learn POKEY sound programming.
+ * I owe a great deal of thanks to Atari Age user "Synthpopalooza" for providing the tools and support for me to learn POKEY sound programming.
+ * https://midi.city for a really easy interface for playing with notes on a keyboard
+ * Audio Overload, a great tool for listening to NSF (Nintendo Sound Files)

 ### Errata and Contributions